rinehartj/rinehartj.github.io/_pages/about.md

 ### Two words to describe my ideal job:

-- **portable**: I would love to work in a fast-paced environment, especially in a lab or the field where I would be on my feet.
+- **Lively**: I would love to work in a fast-paced environment, especially in a lab or the field where I would be on my feet.
-- **pliable**: I best work when every day entails something new.
+- **Dynamic**: I best work when every day entails something new.
 I seek a role where my responsibilities may change when project guidelines are reviewed and refined.